 - IPI Mode In the Intermittent Pilot mode when the unit is turned ON, it will cause spark to the pilot, light the pilot, then allow the burner to light.
-When the unit is turned OFF, both the burner and pilot will turn OFF. - CPI Mode In the "Pilot On Demand" mode, the pilot remains ON continuously even when the burner is turned OFF.
-The pilot will shut off after 7 days if there is no activity or call for heat.
+When the unit is turned OFF, both the burner and pilot will turn OFF. - CPI Mode In Continuous Pilot mode the pilot remains ON when the burner is turned OFF.